Lansky (1999 film): Plot

 The movie starts with flashbacks of Lansky's life, first showing an elderly Lansky looking for a rock to put on his grandfather's grave in Jerusalem.
 Upon seeing soldiers of the Israeli Defense Force, Lansky expresses regret that his grandfather never lived to see them.
 As he walks through a tunnel, he catches sight of an old man.
-He recalls how at the age of ten, he witnessed an elderly Jew being bludgeoned to death with an axe during a pogrom.
+He recalls how at the age of ten, he witnessed an elderly Jew being hacked to death with an axe during a pogrom.
 Another flashback shows Lansky and his family fleeing as their shtetl is burned to the ground, his parents hastily packing up their valuables and preparing to emigrate to the United States.
 Lansky's grandfather watches skeptically and refuses to leave, believing it to be an act of cowardice not to fight back.
 His son, Lansky's father, replies with "You think I should fight?
 You stay, and you fight."

 The setting then moves forward several years later to the Lower East Side of New York.
 After his mother gives him money to go buy challah for Shabbat, Lansky comes upon a game of craps on the street corner.
 He returns home, penniless and ashamed, to face a brutal reprimand from his parents for betraying their trust.

 Later, Lansky and his friend Benjamin Siegel are shown eyeing the Irish-American boy who operates the craps game.
 Lansky makes a bet, but then sees the operator's friend sliding him another set of dice as he throws his.
 Certain that the game is rigged, Lansky shouts that he has won the bet.
 The operator shoves him, Lansky shoves him back, and then the operator's friend pulls out a knife and cuts his arm.
 Siegel suddenly arrives and hits the knife-wielding kid with a brick, shouting at him to hand over the money.
 As Lansky and Siegel are walking down to the docks, they see the Irish kid who bet against them; the kid sees them and starts yelling antisemitic Irish slurs.
 Lansky tackles him into the water and slits the Irish kid's neck.

 As blood is sliding around in the water, the film returns to the elderly Lansky, drinking wine with the Jewish man he saw earlier.
-The Jewish man goes to pray in the synagogue as the film transitions to a younger Lansky now running his own craps games.
+The Jewish man goes to pray in the synagogue as the film cuts to a younger Lansky now running his own craps games.
 Lansky goes into an alley to count his money, where he meets teenage hoodlum Charles "Lucky" Luciano.
 When Luciano tells him that he needs to pay protection for running games in his neighborhood, Lansky refuses and receives a severe beating from Luciano's gang.
 Nevertheless, he refuses to pay up.